This is where all 50 states stand on reopening - Local News 8

 This is where all 50 states stand on reopening

-While President Donald Trump has leaned into his desire to reopen the nation’s economy by May 1, many of the nation’s governors and mayors who hold the power to enforce closures seem to disagree.
+President Donald Trump has indicated many states can reopen by May 1, and said he would unveil federal guidelines for doing so Thursday.

-Along with expanding testing and tracing, governors across the country are highlighting the importance of using science and advice from health officials rather than politics to choose when to reopen the economy.
+But across the country, governors have been forming pacts with other states.
+Those leaders are highlighting the importance of using science and advice from health officials rather than politics to choose when to reopen the economy.
+Expanded testing, improved treatment options and vaccine development are important, they say.

 Here’s the latest on where states stand in their plan to reopen:

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.